-Everyone talking about self-care but no one really says how we are to take care of ourselves.
+Everyone talks about self-care but no one really says how we are to take care of ourselves.
 Learning how to take care of yourself involves learning who you are and what’s really ailing you.
-You’ll discover that many of your ailments are related one another.
+You’ll discover that many of your ailments are related to one another.

 Before I begin, allow me to say that I am not a medical professional.
 What I am about to tell you isn’t claiming to cure, prevent, or treat any disease.
 I am sharing some things that are based on years of personal research.

 Begin with assessing yourself in the three categories of your being.

 Before we begin, click here to get your free 14-page journal; 3 Steps to Heal Yourself Journal.

 Assess what you believe about God and what the word says about Him.
 Do they line up?